Exodus (Hikaru Utada album): Singles

 "Easy Breezy" was released as the first single of the album.
-This is the first single to debut her name "Utada" which she uses for her English releases.
+This is the first single to debut the name "Utada" which they previously used for English releases.
 The song received generally positive reviews from music critics, however the song did not chart on any singles chart.
 The song however sold more than 2000 copies in Japan.
 The second single of the album, "Devil Inside", was released on September 14, 2004, and received generally mixed reviews from music critics.
 The song was released physically in the United States.
 No music video was produced.
 The song remained Utada's biggest hit in the United States, as it peaked at number one on the Hot Dance Club Play chart.

 The third single "Exodus '04" received generally positive reviews from music critics, and was released in 2005, a late release on the album.
 No music video was produced for the single.
 The song received little attention yet again, but did peak at number twenty-four on the Hot Dance Club Play.
 The fourth and last single, "You Make Me Want to Be a Man", was released as the only UK single.
 The song received little success as well, but peaked at number 227 on the UK Singles Chart.